ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Related Work

-DiGS \cite{ben2022digs} builds on SIREN by adding a constraint on the divergence of the learned function, showing improved performance in the absence of normal information.
-However, the Laplacian of the SDF corresponds to the mean curvature of the surface and should not be minimized in areas of fine detail.
-StEik \cite{yang2023steik} identified an underlying instability in training with the Eikonal loss and proposed minimizing the directional divergence of the network, which is similar in spirit to the gradient-Hessian alignment constraint in \cite{wang2023aligning}.
-However, when the Eikonal equation is satisfied, this alignment naturally occurs, as far as can be determined from the sample points, and may be a redundant constraint.
-Moreover, adding a diffusion term can help stabilize spurious geometries during early training.
-Our training loss integrates a diffusion term directly into the Eikonal loss, providing stabilization without excessive smoothing.
+DiGS \citep{ben2022digs} minimizes the Laplacian of the learned function, showing improved performance without normals.
+However, the SDF Laplacian corresponds to the mean curvature of the surface, and its minimization can lead to over-smoothing of fine detail (see Sec. \ref{sec:results}).
+StEik \citep{yang2023steik} identified training instabilities with the Eikonal loss and proposed a directional divergence regularizer, similar to the gradient-Hessian alignment constraint in \citet{wang2023aligning}.
+However, this is a direct mathematical consequence of the Eikonal and naturally holds when this constraint is satisfied.
+Empirically, as seen in StEik, it overfits noise in the input.
+More recently, HotSpot \citep{wang2025hotspot} addresses the stability of Neural SDFs by proposing a loss function derived from a screened Poisson equation.
+This contrasts with our approach, which is grounded in the classical PDE theory of viscosity solutions to directly regularize the Eikonal equation.